 Changing TimesChanging Times

 Recently, the Department of Buildings launched an online processing system for sifting through their permits.
 DOB NOW allows you to eliminate the need to visit their offices in person with a mountain of paperwork in tow.
-But don’t think that this transition to online applications has made the process any easier.
+But don’t think this transition to online applications has made the process any easier.
 Compliance laws and zoning codes are just as complex as ever and require you to provide documentary evidence.
-If you choose to go the DIY route, then know that mistakes can still happen, and it’s not unusual for applications and paperwork to slip through the cracks.
+If you choose the DIY route, then know that mistakes can still happen, and it’s not unusual for applications and paperwork to slip through the cracks.
 Hiring an expeditor remains the most surefire way to get everything approved promptly.

 Final ThoughtsFinal Thoughts

 Hiring an expeditor depends on what feels more important to you, time or money.
 In this business, time is money, and a delay of several weeks as you wait for permits to clear can add more expenses to your project.
 For anyone undertaking a complex renovation that requires multiple permits from different agencies, the choice seems clear, get an expeditor.
 Smaller projects may require less paperwork and be unlikely to need an expeditor.
 But know that in NYC, even small renovation projects can feel needlessly complex.